Wednesday, October 10, 2007

 According to Forrester Research, 69% of 18-21 year olds, along with 47% of teenagers and 20% of adults, have a profile on a social networking web site.
 Recent research has also shown that these online community members also want to engage with brands through this channel.
 For example, the movie 'X-Men: The Last Stand' connected directly with more than 2 million users through MySpace.

 What's most valuable?
 To help maximise the marketing impact of social networking campaigns, viral downloadable elements tend to achieve the best results as users often view these from their friends' profile pages.
-If they like what they see, they will tend to re-post the same element on their own profile pages, and the viral process continues.
+If they like what they see, t

 A recent Marketing Evolution study found that over 70% of the marketing value of SNS campaigns comes from the momentum of the viral impact that these types of campaigns inherently possess.
 Along similar lines, according to Microsoft, 64% of Europeans surveyed said they had visited a web site because a friend linked to it through their social networking profile.